SUBARACHNOID HEMORRHAGE

 - blood typing/screening – to be ready for potential transfusion

-- cardiac enzymes, cardiac troponin
+- cardiac enzymes and troponin

 - to exclude possible myocardial ischemia